 For further assistance, please contact Allied Telesis Technical Support at www.alliedtelesis.com/support.

-Problem 1: The POWER LED on the media converter is off.
+Problem 1: The POE POWER LED on the media converter is off.

-Solutions: The unit is not receiving power.
+Solutions: The PoE port on the unit is not supplying power.
 Try the following: